-Preston Preston Primary School Knowledge Organiser Communication Critical-Thinking Creativity Topic: RE- Wh is like? nat do Hindus believe God Term: Autumn 2 Year: Ur nit 3 Duration: 6 Weeks I Knowledge we will take away from this Learning Enquiry en will be learning): Our Key Vocabo ulary: Making sense Hindus recognise one God and their name for God is Brahman.
-Word Meaning of beliefs Hindus represent Brahman through many different deities (representations of God), that each show a different side of Brahman God.
+Preston Primary School Knowledge Organiser Communication Collaboration Creativity Topic: RE- Wh is like? nat do Hindus believe God Term: Autumn 2 Year: Unit 3 Duration: 7 Weeks ul Knowledge we will take a en will be learning): way from this Learning Enquiry Our Key Vocabu lary: Making sense Hindus recognise one God and their name for God is Brahman.
+Hindus represent Brahman through many different deities (representations of God), that each show a different side of him.
+They believe that Brahman is the all-powerful creator of the Universe and all of life.
+Word Meaning of beliefs Brahman God.
 He is the creator of the world and all creatures.
 He is represented with four heads.
-(U) him.
-They believe that Brahman is the all-powerful creator of the Universe and all of life.
 Deities The forms that Brahman takes.
 These are the various Hindu Gods and Goddesses, but all are a form of Brahman.
-Understanding the impact Hindus worship God in many ways, including visiting the Temple, singing religious songs (Bahjans), dance and worshipping at shrines they create in their own homes.
-They believe that Brahman shows himself in many different forms because he has no singular form.
-They believe that humans cannot truly understand Brahman, so Hindus represent his many different qualities in many different forms.
-The Trimurti The three forms taken by Brahman.
+Understanding the impact $$ $$ $$ $$ $$ Hindus worship God in many ways, including visiting the Temple, singing religious songs (Bahjans), dance and worshipping at shrines they create in their own homes.
+They believe that Brahman shows himself in many different forms The Trimurti The three forms taken by Brahman.
 These three deities are called Brahma (the creator of the world), Vishnu (the preserver of the world who rebalances the good and evil in the world) and Shiva (the destroyer - he destroys the world to rebuild).
-A murti is a ter for a statue, idol, or deity in Hindu culture.
-Puja The act of prayer at home at a shrine.
-Diwali The Hindu festival of lights.
-Ganesh The elephant headed God of beginnings.
-Making connections Discuss and offer informed suggestions about what Hindu murtis express about God.
-Identify some Hindu deities and how say Svetaketu A deity who represents the journey from ignorance to knowledge Connecting how they help Hindus describe God.
-Make clear links between some stories (Svetaketu, Ganesh, Diwali) and what Hindus Shrine A place regarded as being Holy because of its associations with sacred objects or deities. believe about God.
-Look at how although Hinduism originated in India, it is a global religion and is widely practiced in the UK.
-Worship The act of showing reverence to a deity.
+A murti is a term for a statue, idol, or deity in Hindu culture.
+Making connections Connecting form.
+They believe that humans Puja The act of prayer at home at a shrine.
+The Hindu festival of lights. many different qualities in ahman, so Hindus represent his many different forms.
+Diwali Ganesh The elephant headed God of beginnings. suggestions about what Hindu Identify some Hindu deities and dus describe God.
+Make clear links taketu, Ganesh, Diwali) and what Look at how although Hinduism obal religion and is widely Svetaketu A deity who represents the journey from ignorance to knowledge. between some stories (Sve Shrine A place regarded as being Holy because of its associations with sacred objects or deities. originated in India, it is a glo practiced in the UK.
+Worship reverence to a deity.